Plain English Breakdown

 Who It Names or Affects

-- Electric cooperative utilities organized under Alaska law
+- Electric cooperative utilities organized under Alaska state law (AS 10.25).

 Terms To Know

-- A place that makes electricity from natural resources like wind, solar, or water.
+- A site that generates electricity from geothermal, wind, solar, hydroelectric, hydrokinetic, tidal, biomass, or other renewable resources.

 Limits and Unknowns